WTCG/Front-End-CW-Win-Cheng/README.md

 JavaScript – Google API (Sucessfully put in Markers and used the idea of Search Bar)[Reference: https://developers.google.com/maps/], NASA API (Picture of the Day) [Reference: https://api.nasa.gov/index.html#live_example]

-Modal Effect - About page which is telescope around the world has an affect which let image go full screen like a pop up.
+Modal-effect - About page which is telescope around the world has an affect which let image go full screen like a pop up.
 I used W3chool to help me when using this effect.

+Text Box JavaScript Validation - This JavaScript allows to validate whether there is text within a text box or not and if not it will show an error.
+I used reference: https://www.w3schools.com/js/js_validation.asp - to help me in my work.
+I test run it using their server before i implement it in my work.
 -----------------------------
 Unsuccessful Implementations:
 -----------------------------